Grizedale forest walks

 Grizedale forest visitor centre

 At the visitor centre you an buy your trail sheets, look around the shop, visit the cafe or even see local artist studios.
+There is often a small free exhibition on in the centre too.

 Go Ape at Grizedale forest